Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Camping Options In Douro Valley

 For accommodation, I suggest you go to Lamego Camping which is good value for money.
-Don’t forget to explore 18th century Santuário de Nossa Senhora dos Remédios in Lamego.
-Walking up (or down) its overall 686 stairs will make up for the delicious pastries and coffee you can indulge in afterwards.
+Don’t forget to explore 18th-century Santuário de Nossa Senhora dos Remédios in Lamego.
+Walking up (or down) its overall 686 stairs will make up for the delicious pastries and coffee you can indulge in afterward.

 In the heart of the Douro Valley overlooking the Douro River is Casa De Canilhas.
 This Portuguese house will spoil you with its outdoor pool, a beautiful garden and an authentic Portuguese breakfast.
 If you’re looking for river cruises, wine tastings or guided tours, the helpful staff will not hesitate to assist you.

-On your 8th day of road tripping and after all the yummy pastries you have possibly indulged on, you might feel in need of an intense workout.
+On your 8th day of road-tripping and after all the yummy pastries you have possibly indulged in, you might feel in need of an intense workout.
 Well, if so you might like the 8 km wooden walkway zigzagging its way along the Paiva River located about an hour and a half southeast of Porto.
 Take on this hiking challenge!

 After your hiking adventure, start your campervan journey south towards Lisbon.